jasoncable/i-can-program-too/manuscript/Chapter11.md

 An interface is special C# type that specifies methods, properties, indexers, or events that must be implemented on a class that _implements_ the interface.
 They are used to force classes to implement named members.
 Interfaces do _not_ provide implementations for their members, except with C# 8 and with it should only do so in extremely limited circumstances.

-A class an implement as many interfaces as you want, but can only one class.
+A class an implement as many interfaces as you want, but only one class.

 ## Providing a Default Implementation